 There is no one right or wrong way to decide on which pathways will work in any setting – it usually becomes obvious in the mapping process.

-Building outcome maps and pathways is a satisfying process for most people – it brings clarity, focus and direction.
-That’s what good maps and pathways do for us – they helps us on our journey.
-In this case, we help you to understand and share the difference you make.
+Creating outcome maps and pathways is often a satisfying process.
+It brings clarity and direction.
+That’s what maps and pathways are for – to help you stay on track.
+In this case, they help you understand and explain the difference you make.

 We are experienced in bringing together often large and varied groups of stakeholders to reach a shared understanding of what matters.
 Our participatory process of understanding and linking activities to the outcomes that matter to your initiative ensures everyone agrees and can communicate what you do and why it matters.